cinqi/from_gitlab/README.md

-PoC project which tests automatic push to GitHub and semantic release.
+PoC project which tests automatic push from GitLab to GitHub with semantic release.

-Added push to GitLab.